The Story of D.P. Dough

 Matt Crumpton – President & CEO

-Matt is responsible for marketing, brand strategy, franchise sales and legal for D.P.
+In addition to overseeing the company, Matt has day to day responsibility for brand strategy, legal, finance, and oversight of corporate stores for D.P.
 Dough Franchising.
 Matt fell in love with D.P.
 Dough during his days at Ohio University (where he ordered over one-hundred calzones in his college career).
-Out of law school, Matt was an associate at a corporate law firm, and then managing partner of Crumpton Law LLC, a small business and entertainment law firm.
+After graduating in the top 2% of his law school class, Matt was an associate at a corporate law firm, and then managing partner of Crumpton Law LLC, a small business and entertainment law firm he founded.
 In his free time, Matt works with Music Loves Ohio, a 501(c)(3) that he founded to provide music opportunities to youth who cannot otherwise afford them, and plays bass, guitar, and keyboards in a 90s rap jam cover band called The Winnie Cooper Project.
 He has been named a Power Suit by 614 Magazine, a Person to Watch by Columbus Alive, a Visionary by Celebrating Visionaries, and Forty Under 40 by Columbus Business First.
-Matt lives in Columbus, Ohio with his wife (and fellow Ohio U Bobcat) Jillian.
+Matt lives in Columbus, Ohio with his wife (and fellow Ohio U Bobcat) Jillian and their young daughter.

 David oversees supply chain operations, brand uniformity, technology development and implementation, new-store openings and menu development.
 David was introduced to D.P.
 Dough in 1999 while working as a delivery driver at the University of Delaware location, while pursuing a major in Computer Engineering.
 He has ownership interests in three D.P.
 Dough restaurants and has assisted in the opening of numerous other locations.
 As a side-project, he also co-owns a college bar in Ithaca, NY.
 In his free time, David enjoys spending time with his growing family.
 He has a passion for travel and exploring foreign cities (We think he is secretly scouting new markets!).
 He is a foodie at heart, enjoying all types of cuisine both local and foreign while enjoying cooking at home.
 To get away from it all, he likes to run and has completed a number of half-marathons.